MikeTannenbaum/digital-garden-jekyll-template/_notes/I am looking for new and meaningful projects in 2021.md

 ---
-title: I'm looking for new, meaningful projects in 2021
+title: I am looking for new and meaningful projects in 2021
 ---

 I’m at a point in life where I’m looking for more meaningful and impactful projects to work on and orgs/missions to contribute to.